trillobite/jsonHTML/README.md

 }),
 ```

-~~I have not had the courage yet to add some "Syntactic Sugar" to make object mutation easier to conceptualize,~~ Make sure
-to check out the second HTML example "syntacticSugarExample.html," jsonHTML has been updated and can be written in a more
+Make sure to check out the second HTML example "syntacticSugarExample.html," jsonHTML has been updated and can be written in a more
 functional programming style, but it's still got a long way to go before it's easy to use, but for now, again this is
 what we got, if someone would like to fork and add some "Sugar", that would be great, but for now jsonHTML is black as can be!